paul-hammant/tbd/content/youre-doing-it-wrong/index.md

 If there is more that one developer (and the developer's pairing partner) on the same short-lived feature branch, then that branch is at risk of not being short-lived.
 It is at risk of being more and more like a release branch under active development, and not short at all.

+There is a risk too, that a developer may choose to pull changes to their workstation **from a short-lived feature branch** rather from trunk.
+They may thing that the code review for that short-lived feature branch is going to take too long, or they need the changes before they are ready.
+Unfortunately there is no way that the current generation of code portals can prevent people pulling changes from non-trunk branches.